5.) Minimum In Fresh Water

 As the human population grows more and more, limited natural resources, for example, fresh water, fossil fuels, coral reefs, farmland and frontier forests, keep on dropping, which is putting competitive stress on the basic life assisting resources and chaperoning to a disgusting quality of life.
 A recent report by the UNEP Global Environment Outlook, which includes 1,400 scientists and five whole years-worth of work to be completed, discovered that human consumption had far outstripped available resources.

 2.)
 New Epidemics and Pandemics

-A recent study reveals that environmental depravity, mixed with the ever-growing population on Earth, happens to be a huge reason for the rise of human diseases, which also pays part in the malnutrition of 3.7 billion people all over the world, causing them to be more vulnerable to disease.
+A recent study reveals that environmental depravity, mixed with the ever-growing population on Earth, happens to be a huge reason for the rise of human diseases including STDs (which have been on the rise recently due to an explosion in free fuck apps like Grindr), which also pays part in the malnutrition of 3.7 billion people all over the world, causing them to be more vulnerable to disease.
 According to the World Health Organization, Every three seconds a young child dies – in most cases from an infectious disease.